Application registration using OAuth 2.0

 The scheme MUST be a reversed name of a domain that actually exists and is controlled by the owner of the app.
 FotoWeb does not technically enforce this rule.
 However, policies of some app stores may require this and allow vendors to petition apps using their domain names and remove offending apps from the app store.

-For example, we could use com.fotoware.XXX for our own apps.
-A subdomain XXX doesn't really need to exist, because we control everything under fotoware.com.
+doesn't really need to exist, because we control everything underfotoware.com

 HTTP loopback URLs

 Native applications may listen on the loopback interface of the device they are running on.
-This is an alternative on platforms which do not support claimed "HTTPS" URIs or private-use URI schemes.
+This is an alternative on platforms that do not support claimed "HTTPS" URIs or private-use URI schemes.
 To support both IPv4 and IPv6 interfaces, an application SHOULD always register redirection endpoint URLs for both protocols:

-http://127.0.0.1:7777/oauth2redirect/example-provider
+http://127.0.0.1:7777/oauth2redirect/example-provider http://[::1]:7777/oauth2redirect/example-provider

 The port can be any port on which the application can listen.
 However, ports 8800-8899 are reserved for Fotoware applications and MUST NOT be used.

-Using localhost as the host name is supported but not recommended, for security reasons.
+as the host name is supported but not recommended, for security reasons.

-During authorization, the application MUST send the redirect_uri parameter using the correct redirection URI for the loopback interface (IPv4 or IPv6) it is listening on.
+parameter using the correct redirection URI for the loopback interface (IPv4 or IPv6) it is listening on.

 What's next?